Work Stress Unraveled

 Lack of Control & Autonomy

-FOCUS on aspects of your job where you do have control, such as personal organization and time management.
+Focus on aspects of your job where you do have control, such as your personal organization and time management.

 Interpersonal Conflicts